-General questions regarding the school may be directed to the Office Manager or school office
+General questions regarding the school may be directed to the Office Manager or school front office staff.

 GREAT HEARTS CEO AND MANAGEMENT TEAM

 The Great Hearts CEO and Management Team work with the Headmasters and academies and offer essential support.
 For more information about Great Hearts, please visit the website, www.greatheartsaz.org.
 The Great Hearts management team consists of: